Flagsmith/flagsmith/docs/docs/deployment/hosting/locally-api.md

 :::warning

-These steps may result in data loss in the scenario where new models have been added to the database.
+These steps may result in data loss in the scenario where new models or fields have been added to the database.
 We recommend taking a full backup of the database before completing the rollback.

 :::